roopzRMC/facebook-marketplaces-recommendation-ranking-system/README.md

 The embeddings are then added to the index using ```add()``` and the index is the deemed as being trained

-Once trained as a test, an image is passed through the image feature extractor to derive a 2048 neuron embedding
+Once trained as a test, an image is passed through the image feature extractor to derive a 1000-way neuron embedding

 The output is gflattened and converted into a float32 numpy array

 Using ```index.search(query_vector.reshape(1, -1), 4)```, the query vector is passed through the index with 4 nearest vectors specified as an argument

-This return 4 index values as similar embeddings
+This returns 4 index values as similar embeddings

 ## API build and FAISS integration
 The ```api.py``` script is split in to 4 sections: